hushmirror/anonsets/README.md

 This repo contains a whitepaper about the Anonymity Sets of Privacy coins, in particular of Zcash Protocol coins, where they are often called Shielded Pools.

 This is a graph of the anonset size of HUSH v3 mainnet during it's first 579000 blocks.
+Currently it is at a value of 485027 @ Block 579014.

 <img src=anonset.png?2>